mhirst1960/pi-clock/README.md

 ## Themes

 Color schemes are defined in colors.js.
 Every hour a (sometimes) new theme is randomly selected.
+Also, if you have a keyboard attached, you can hit CTRL-F5 (aka refresh).
+It will randomly pick another color scheme.

 I found this to be a great website to help pick color schemes: